-No one saw this coming in the NCAA Tournament, and as long as Juzang returns to Westwood, there’s no reason to believe the Bruins won’t pick up where they left off.
+No one saw this coming in the NCAA Tournament, with Juzang back in the fold, there’s no reason to believe the Bruins won’t pick up where they left off.
 But that’s a big question.
-Juzang was arguably the tournament’s brightest star, Jaquez and Bernard were both terrific, and Mick Cronin will add a stud freshman in Watson.
-The other x-factor is whether Smith returns.
+Juzang was arguably the tournament’s brightest star, Jaquez and Bernard were both terrific, and Mick Cronin will add a stud freshman in Watson and also a big man in Johnson.

 Matt Painter returns just about everyone of note from a top 25 team.
 Williams and Edey are tough to match with on the frontline, Ivey is a potential star and Stefanovic and Newman give the Boilermakers proven shooters.
 Continuity will be rare this season, and that’s where Painter will have a major advantage.